How to Become a Data Scientist – A Complete Career Guide

 Part mathematician, part computer scientist, and part business strategist, data scientists must have expertise in several different disciplines at once.
 This complex skill set means that data scientists need to consistently have one foot in the information technology sector, and another planted firmly in the business world.
 That’s part of what places this expertise in such high demand and why becoming a data scientist is one of the best career decisions you can make.

 What is a Data Scientist?

-Data science is deep knowledge discovery through data inference and exploration.
-This discipline often involves using mathematical and algorithmic techniques to solve some of the most analytically complex business problems.
-In doing so, they leverage troves of raw information to figure out hidden insight that lies beneath the surface.
-The core of the field centers around evidence-based analytical accuracy and building strong decision capabilities.
+Data science is primarily focused on deep knowledge discovery through data exploration and inference and a good data scientist must possess both the statistical knowledge and computer skills that are needed for solving complex problems.
+This discipline focuses on using mathematical and algorithmic techniques to solve some of the most analytically complex business problems, leveraging troves of raw data to figure out the hidden insight that lies beneath the surface.

 What does a Data Scientist do?